elunna/nerfhack-changelog/README.md

 * Blessed food items are rotten much less often.
 * Eucalyptus leaves can never be rotten unless cursed.
 * Zapping eggs with cancellation sterilizes them (from HackEM).
+* Levitation boots have been removed and replaced with flying boots.

 ### Weapon changes